keechma/keechma/guides/03-controllers.md

 ## How controllers work

-Each controller is implemented as a Clojure record which implements the `controller/IController` protocol.
-This protocol defines multiple functions, but right now we're only interested in the `params` function.
+Controllers have their behavior defined with multimethods which can be overridden with specific implementations.
+They have a number of implemented functions but right now we're only interested in the `params` function.

 The `params` function receives the route params and returns a subset of the params needed for the controller to run or `nil`.
 The Controller Manager relies on the return value of the `params` function to decide if the controller should be started, stopped or left alone.